Hiking Highlight (Segment)

 June 16, 2015

 The dominant rock of the gorge is the Dachstein limestone, which was deposited in the Upper Triassic.
-Numerous fossils in the walls of the gorge testify that here once a sea must have existed.
-During a hike through the gorge up to the Wimbachschloss you can pass a period of about 50 million years.
-The rocks occurring here are the Flaserkalke, Rotkalke, Radiolarite and chert leading limes.
+Numerous fossils in the walls of the gorge testify that a sea must once have existed here.
+On a hike through the gorge to the Wimbachschloss you can pass a period of approx. 50 million years.
+The rocks that occur here are flake limestone, red limestone, radiolarite and chert-bearing limestone.

 November 11, 2017